Deighton Gates Primary School Information

 Packed Lunches - As an alternative, children can bring packed lunches.
 Please send food that is easily managed by your child, e.g. sandwiches and fruit.
 Flasks of hot food are not allowed.
 We would once again encourage healthy options.
 They may bring their own drink (no fizzy drinks or bottles) but water is provided.

 Universal Free School Meals are available to all Reception, Year 1 & Year 2 children - The Schools Meals Service promotes a healthy diet through varied menus.
 The meals are well balanced and nutritious and there is usually a main course and dessert.
 The children are encouraged to try everything but no child is forced to eat a meal or item of food they do not like.
 These are displayed in the classroom and on the website for your information.
 For KS2 pupils, school meals are currently £2.50 per day.
-Payment can be made online at www.schoolmoney.co.uk, the School Office will be able to email/text you your child's password.
-From January 2018, we will not be accepting cash or cheques for school meal payments.
+Payment can be made online via School Money online payment system https:\\eduspot.co.uk

 In Leeds, one form is used to apply for school meals, council tax support and rent allowance.
 Therefore, if you apply for these benefits, your child will continue to receive their school meals as they have always done so.
 Some people who are eligible for free school meals do not fill in the form if they will not benefit from the council tax support or rent allowance.
 An example would be a single parent living with their parents.
 When you apply for these benefits, the school gets additional funding for your child, called the Pupil Premium.
 It is therefore very important you continue to fill in this form.
 If you are unsure whether you are eligible you should ask your school office.
 Support is also available at One Stop Centres; Housing Offices; or the LBS Helpline 0113 2224404.
 Please note: If you qualify for certain benefits you’ll be entitled to free school meals (KS2 onwards).
 You should apply to the local benefit office.

-Please contact Mrs Lee in the school office if you:
+Please contact Mrs Erwin in the school office if you:

 • Need to alter your child’s meal arrangements as the kitchen requires a 2 week notice period.